-Is a Balcony Cabin Worth it on a Cruise?
+Is a Cruise Balcony Cabin Worth It?

 The Choices

 While older cruise ships have a limited number of balcony staterooms, modern cruise ships offer many more options.
-On recently built vessels, balcony cabins can be found on many of the passenger decks.
+On recently-built vessels, balcony cabins can be found on many of the passenger decks.
 Given the popularity of this stateroom category, you are bound to find a balcony cabin in your ideal location.

 When booking a balcony cabin, the least expensive picks tend to be all the way forward (front of the ship) or all the way aft (back of the ship).
 They also tend to be on lower passenger decks.

-If you are looking to save money, you could opt for a “guaranteed balcony”.
+If you are looking to save money, you could even opt for a β€œguaranteed balcony”.

 Norwegian Bliss Balcony Stateroom balcony